ocaml/ocaml.org/data/rss/janestreet/machining-the-ultimate-hackathon-prize.md

 featured:
 ---

-<p>Jane Street is sponsoring this year’s <a href="https://makemit.org">MakeMIT
+<p>Jane Street is sponsoring this year&rsquo;s <a href="https://makemit.org">MakeMIT
 hackathon</a>, and we wanted to create a prize for the winners that would do justice to the maker spirit of the competition.
-As makers ourselves – it’s not unusual to find a “software” engineer here who hacks on FPGAs or who has a CNC machine at home – it felt natural to get our hands dirty.</p>
+As makers ourselves &ndash; it&rsquo;s not unusual to find a &ldquo;software&rdquo; engineer here who hacks on FPGAs or who has a CNC machine at home &ndash; it felt natural to get our hands dirty.</p>